Empowering People with Lived Experiences

 Aside from designating someone to assist you in the voting process there are several others kinds of assistance available.
 Automark Ballot Marking Devices (BMD) are required at every voting site.
 The BMD helps people with disabilities vote privately and independently on a paper ballot.
 It has three assistive devices that can help voters with disabilities such as vision loss or limited hand dexterity cast their votes: a key pad with braille, a two-switch paddle, and a Sip-N-Puff device.
 Voters also can listen to the ballot being read through headphones, see the ballot enlarged on a screen, change the size of the screen text using the “Zoom” setting, and adjust the color contrast with the “Contrast” setting.

 All NYS counties are providing registered voters with nine (9) additional days to cast a ballot before Election Day.
-Specific dates for upcoming elections can be found on our IMPORTANT DATES tab.
+Specific dates for upcoming elections can be found on under IMPORTANT DATES.

 Early Voting will be available weekdays and weekends.
 Counties are required to provide at least eight (8) hours of operation on weekdays between 7:00 am – 8:00 pm.
 On weekends, counties are required to provide at least five (5) hours of operation between 9:00 am and 6:00pm.
 Specific hours will vary.